Asbestos and Mesothelioma in Carpenters and Other Wood Workers

-Carpenters and people in related careers were put at risk of mesothelioma from working with asbestos materials and tools.
-Today, many of these workers, and people doing DIY work on their homes, are still at risk because asbestos lingers in older buildings.
-Victims of this type of exposure could be eligible for compensation.
+Carpenters regularly risked asbestos exposure on the job, which increased their risk of mesothelioma.
+Today, many of these workers, and people doing DIY work or woodworking projects on their homes are still at risk because asbestos lingers in older buildings.
+Victims of asbestos exposure in carpentry and construction could be eligible for compensation.

 How Do Carpenters Get Exposed to Asbestos?

 Carpenters and related workers have had some of the highest risks of exposure to asbestos through their jobs.
-They continue to face this risk.
+They continue to face this risk and are also at risk for asbestos illnesses like mesothelioma.

 Airborne Asbestos Fibers

 When asbestos is disturbed, such as during carpentry or renovation work, the fibers enter the air as a type of dust.
-Anyone in the vicinity inhales the fibers if not adequately protected.
-A less common route of entry into the body is consumption of the fibers.
+If not adequately protected, anyone in the vicinity inhales the fibers.
+Consumption of the fibers is a less common route of entry into the body.

 Carpentry, construction, home renovation, and other types of woodworking commonly disturb materials.
 Workers cut, sand, and otherwise manipulate materials to do their jobs.
 If any of those materials contain asbestos, fibers enter the air and put workers at risk of exposure.